orobix/fwdgrad/README.md

 In our implementation, we used the brand new [functorch](https://pytorch.org/functorch/stable/functorch.html).
 Thanks to this library, the model can be treated as a function of its parameters.
-With this change of perspective, the *jvp* of the model can be computed (for a brief explanation of what the Jvp of a function is, check below).
+With this change of perspective, the *Jvp* of the model can be computed (for a brief explanation of what the Jvp of a function is, check below).

 We tested the above implementation on the same examples provided by the paper.